Shanghai Conservatory of Music

 The Shanghai Conservatory of Music (SHCMusic) is a municipal public college in Shanghai, China.
 It is affiliated with the City of Shanghai and is part of the Double First-Class Construction.
 The college was founded on November 27, 1927.

-The Shanghai Conservatory of Music ranked 10th in Music and 30th in Performing Arts in the world by the 2024 QS World University Rankings by subject.

 History

 The Shanghai Conservatory of Music is a music institute famous at home and abroad.
-It grew out of the National Conservatory of Music （Guoli yinyueyuan 国立音乐院）, which was established by Cai Yuanpei on November 27, 1927.
+It grew out of the National Conservatory of Music (Guoli yinyueyuan 国立音乐院), which was established by Cai Yuanpei on November 27, 1927.
 Dr. Xiao Youmei (Shio Yiu-mei) was the director of the new school and curriculum.
 His teachings were based on the Leipzig Conservatory of Music, where he graduated.
 Its founding was a major milestone in modern music education in China.
 It was considered the premiere institution for Western music learning.
 Professors came from as far as Russia and France.
 Several of the original professors were recruited from Russian emigres who had fled the Russian civil war (1918-1922) to China.